marinavillaschi/customer-acquisition/README.md

     - [/data_description](https://github.com/marinavillaschi/customer-acquisition/tree/main/data/data_description) : contains two Excel spreadsheets that holds detailed information about the attributes of the datasets.

+    - [/predictions](https://github.com/marinavillaschi/customer-acquisition/tree/main/data/predictions) : contains `pred` csv file which is the clean test dataset with predictions made by the model.

 ## Results<a name="results"></a>